NGWPC/nwm-region-mgr/docs/source/tech_reference/parreg.rst

   each receiver and all potential donors using the PCA-transformed attribute data, with weights for each principal component set according to the percentage of variance it explains.
 Each receiver is assigned the donor with the lowest Gower's distance.
-Donors are identified by iteratively searching in neighborhoods of increasing radius until a candidate meeting both attribute and spatial distance criteria is found.
+Donors are identified by iteratively searching in neighborhoods of increasing radius until a candidate meeting both attribute , using all primary attributes.and spatial distance criteria is found.

   * *Type*: attribute distance metric
   * *How it works*: Calculates a weighted distance between receivers and donors based on PCA-transformed attributes.